CS410Assignments/CourseProject/README.md

 **Note: Not every movie has all information listed.
 If the crawler cannot find relevant information, it will automatically fill the space with "Not Found".**

+### You May Also Like...

+After users chose their favorite movie from the list, we would run a [Cosine Similarity](https://en.wikipedia.org/wiki/Cosine_similarity) analysis to recommend **3** similar movies based on the summary.

 ### Environment Set-up
 Please check out `requirements.txt` for information.<br/>
 You can install all packages at once using `$ pip install -r requirements.txt`. <br/>